shreya6s/shreya6s/README.md

 - **Tools**: VSCode

 ## 🌱 Learning:
+- React
-- React and enhancing my skills.
+- Enhancing other skills.

 ## 📫 Feel free to reach out to me on:
 - [LinkedIn](https://www.linkedin.com/in/shreya6s)